slexisvn/query_engine/docs/04-execution/35-other-joins.md

 `sort=LR` means the operator must sort *both* inputs itself.
 The planner looked at a hash join, looked at sorting 200,000 rows and then merging them, and picked the sorts.
 Meanwhile the same query as an `INNER JOIN` on the same tables gets a hash join.

-Both decisions are correct, and neither is made inside a join operator.
-The choice comes from the cost model, which this chapter returns to once the operators are on the table — and the reason the planner can swap operators this freely is that all three answer to one set of semantics, in [`join-core.ts`](../../src/execution/operators/join-core.ts).
+Both algorithms can implement the required semantics; the cheaper estimate is not proof of the faster runtime.
+The choice is made before operator execution.
+The choice comes from the cost model, which this chapter returns to once the operators are on the table — The planner may substitute algorithms only where each implements the required semantics. [`join-core.ts`](../../src/execution/operators/join-core.ts) provides a shared hash-join path; merge and nested loop also have their own emission code, so agreement needs testing.

 ## Three operators, one set of rules